-This gluten-free cheese and cracker charcuterie board is perfect for entertaining at home, movie nights, and date nights.
+This gluten-free cheese and cracker grazing platter is perfect for entertaining at home, movie nights, and date nights.

 Disclosure: I was selected for this opportunity as a member of Clever Girls and the content and opinions expressed here are all my own.